-This is one of San Diego's most popular beaches due to its wide sandy shore, gentle waves, and incredible views of La Jolla peninsula.
-There's also a largy grassy park, and adjacent to La Jolla Shores lies the San Diego La Jolla Underwater Park Ecological Reserve, 6,000 acres of protected ocean bottom and tide lands.
+This is one of San Diego's most popular beaches due to its wide sandy shore, gentle waves, and incredible views of La Jolla Peninsula.
+There's also a large grassy park, and adjacent to La Jolla Shores lies the San Diego La Jolla Underwater Park Ecological Reserve, 6,000 acres of protected ocean bottom and tide lands.
 The white powdery sand at La Jolla Sands is some of San Diego's best, and several surf and scuba schools teach here.
 Kayaks can also be rented nearby.
 A concrete boardwalk parallels the beach, and a boat launch for small vessels lies 300 yards south of the lifeguard station at Avenida de Playa.
-Arrive early to get a parking spot in the lot at the foot of Calle Frescota.
+Arrive early to get a parking spot in the lot near Kellogg Park at the foot of Calle Frescota.
+Street parking is limited to one or two hours.
 Amenities: lifeguards, parking (no fee), showers, toilets.
 Best for: surfing, swimming, walking.